Best pianist: 21 awesome magicians of the keyboard, ranked

 Few artists appear so relaxed and at one with the keyboard as Krystian Zimerman.
 In even the most note-splattered pages of Chopin, Brahms and Liszt, he retains absolute technical composure and clarity.
 Although Zimerman's hands are not unusually large, he is blessed with long fingers and a relatively generous span, which helps facilitate his seemingly effortless fluency.

-Classic filmed recordings of the Beethoven and Brahms concertos (with Leonard Bernstein) and a peerless solo recital of Chopin and Schubert, reveal a piano technique in perfect symbiosis – the fingers miraculously even, the shape of the hands poised at all times, and a sleight-of-hand ability to make the transcendental appear facile.
+Classic filmed recordings of the Beethoven and Brahms concertos (with Leonard Bernstein), and a peerless solo recital of Chopin and Schubert, reveal a piano technique in perfect symbiosis – the fingers miraculously even, the shape of the hands poised at all times, and a sleight-of-hand ability to make the transcendental appear simple.

 12. Arturo Benedetti Michelangeli (1920-95), Italian

-The playing of Arturo Benedetti Michelangeli featured an unforgettable sonority that was an amalgamation of impeccably controlled, awe-inspiring pianistic mastery, a textural sheen that was practically iridescent, and a warmly resilient tone that could seem to defy the acoustical laws of decay built into the sound of the piano.
+The playing of Arturo Benedetti Michelangeli featured an unforgettable sonority that combined awe-inspiring pianistic mastery, a textural sheen that was practically iridescent, and a warmly resilient tone that seemed to defy the acoustical laws of decay built into the sound of the piano.

 Volatile, explosive, quixotic, astounding and mesmerising – these are some of the adjectives commonly used by critics to describe the music-making of Argentinian pianist Martha Argerich.
 Undoubtedly one of the most charismatic interpreters of our time, Argerich achieved international recognition at an early age after moving to Europe and winning first prize at the Busoni and Geneva piano competitions in the late 1950s.